-Flemish Baroque Era Painter, 1577-1640 Related Paintings of RUBENS, Pieter Pauwel :. | The Artist and His First Wife, Isabella Brant, in the Honeysuckle Bower | Sts Amand and Walpurgis | Descent from the Cross | The Adoration of the Magi (detail) f | Christ on the Cross between the Two Thieves |
+Flemish Baroque Era Painter, 1577-1640 Related Paintings of RUBENS, Pieter Pauwel :. | The Artist and His First Wife, Isabella Brant, in the Honeysuckle Bower | Sts Amand and Walpurgis | Descent from the Cross | Triumphal Entry of Henry IV into Paris | Christ on the Cross between the Two Thieves |

 Kinson attended art school at Bruges and soon established a reputation in Ghent and Brussels.
 He exhibited a portrait in Paris in 1799.
 Settling in Paris after the exhibition, the artist courted the favor of the rich and famous of the time.
 Kinson worked for Napoleones court and eventually became court painter to Jerôme Bonaparte, King of Westphalia.
 Kinson is best remembered for his portraits of elegant women.
 The artist worked as a court painter in Paris until 1830, and died in 1839 at the age of 68.

 Italian painter, architect and stage designer.
 He was a brilliant quadratura painter, whose most celebrated works, such as the decoration of the church of S Ignazio in Rome, unite painting, architecture and sculpture in effects of overwhelming illusionism and are among the high-points of Baroque church art.
 He was a Jesuit lay brother and produced his most significant work for the Society of Jesus.
 This affiliation was fundamental to his conception of art and to his heightened awareness of the artist's role as instrumental in proclaiming the faith and stimulating religious fervour.
 The methods he used were those of Counter-Reformation rhetoric, as represented in Ignatius Loyola's Spirited Exercises (1548).
 Salomon de Caus